-Degree requirements are designated by the academic year during which they were published in the Graduate Catalog.
-Students are responsible for meeting the degree requirements that were stipulated in the Graduate Catalog at the time of enrollment into the program.
-Links for degree requirements from previous academic years can be found in archived graduate catalogs.
+Degree requirements are designated by the academic year during which they were published in the University Catalog.
+Students are responsible for meeting the degree requirements that were stipulated in the catalog of their matriculation into the program.
+Degree requirements for the current academic year are listed below.
+Degree requirements from previous academic years can be found in archived catalogs or in previous handbooks.

 Program of Study

 The MPH Program is 42 credits.
 This includes:

 - 7 courses (21 credits) in the MPH core

 - 5 courses (15 credits) in each concentration